88plug/wordpress/README.md

 # wordpress

-WordPress Dockerfile with apache2, php7.1, mcrypt, redis, memcached, and imagemagick
+88plug/wordpress is a fork of the wordpress:4.9.8-php7.1-apache Docker image.

-Use 88plug:wordpress to get access to a pre-compiled version of Wordpress with all the extras.
+Included in this fork is apache2, php7.1, mcrypt, redis, memcached, and imagemagick.

-88plug Wordpress with Traefik setup is easy as 1-2-3!
+Additionally you can run 88plug/wordpress with Traefik to setup easy as 1-2-3!

 Before you start ensure your DNS records are pointing at the correct server, this will generate SSL certificates.